 Your ebook disclaimer and copyright page are two important things you probably don’t think much about as an author.

-Writing an eBook is super exciting, and thanks to publishing platforms like Amazon’s Kindle Direct, it’s never been easier to get your name on the cover of your very own book.
+Writing an eBook is super exciting, and thanks to marketing tools like these and publishing platforms like Amazon’s Kindle Direct, it’s never been easier to get your name on the cover of your very own book.

 However, before that book goes into the hands of any reader, you need to make sure you have your legal protections in place.